 - 1 teaspoon of ground Clove

-Mixed spice blend (unusual, but tasty blend)
+Mixed spice blend recipe (unusual, but tasty strong flavour blend)

 This mixed spice blend is one of my favourite ones, if I want to use it with strong flavours (like sharp apples or dark chocolate).
 The extra coriander seeds, ginger and dill seeds make this blend extra sharp and give out a strong taste.